MadKimchi/react-lerna-monorepo/README.md

 ### 1. Core:
 - A package that contains any shared classes, interfaces, enums, and services that are related to business logic and data flow.
 - These cannot be directly modified in the children level of the structure but only extended.
+Core -> Applications is readonly, but Applications -> Core should not be allowed.
-This package is intended to increase code reusability for business logic.
-For instance, AuthService or UserService.
+- This package is intended to increase code reusability for business logic.
+For instance, HttpClients (such as, AuthClient or GraphClient), Contexts, Providers, Models and etc.

 ### 2. Core-UI:
 - A package that defines shared components across all product applications, a.k.a UI Design System.